d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 /dev/disk/by-uuid/0b189ed9-2d70-4955-9e36-66ad45dbbee7 /boot ext4 defaults 0 1
 /dev/sdb1 /mnt/test ext4 defaults 0 2
 ```
 In this example /dev/sdb1 gets mounted to the folder /mnt/test with ext4 as its file system.
 The defaults means it gets mounted with default options (rw, auto, …).
 The two numbers at the end stand for: 0 tells the system it does not need to make backup files of this file system with the help of the dump command.
-This command is barely used nowadays because of crashes, but the number field is still availeble.
+This command is barely used nowadays because of crashes, but the number field is still available.
 The 2 at the end indicates the order the system is checked at boot.
 This value is 1 for the root file system and 2 for others.
 If you do not want to check at boot time set this field to 0.
 Now this entry is added to the /etc/fstab file, the drive will mount next time your system boots.

 ## adding a disk with multiple partitions
 We’ll now begin again with our drive and try to create multiple partitions.
 The partitions we want are: